Ephraim19/news/README.md

 * This is a REST api for creating and retrieving news.

 ## Description
-* This is a spark api that allows users to create
+* This is a spark api that allows users to register,create departments, create news and read them.
 #### Author: **EPHRAIM MOKAMBA**